cpennington/cpennington.github.io/posts/memsee-pt1.md

 ======================

 The first memory "leak" seemed less like a classical leak than unintentionally large memory use.
-Our production workers (which used to sit at ~1.2GB of memory) started to consume ~1.8GB during a steady state instead.
+Our production webworks normally use ~1.2GB of memory.
+After a recent release, their stable memory footprint increased to ~1.8GB.
 Fortunately, we were able to reproduce the same issue on staging, as well, shortly after a worker had started.
 With the help of our devops team, I collected a memory dump and began analysis.

-The primary tool I used for debugging both of these memory leaks was [memsee][], a small Python command written by [Ned] and me for a previous memory leak investigation.
-In a nutshell, memsee is a thin wrapper around a [SQLite][] that adds additional methods and shortcuts for navigating the set of objects and references that [meliae][] dumps out.

 I've recreated my investigative process (with some dead-ends elided) in memsee below: